tutoringsteve/AsciiGameOfLife/README.md

 Users should take a look at the GameOfLifeTest class, where there is a main method that shows how to initializes a GameOfLife object and print the state of the board over the course of a play to the console.
 The game stops playing when a steady state is reached or the user-specified maximum turns is reached.

 A steady state game is when a board doesn't change after a turn, which implies it will not change for all future turns.
-Trivial steady state is the board with all cells dead,a random configuration seems likely to go to this state.
+Trivial steady state is the board with all cells dead, but there are other steady states.
 The example case in the GameOfLifeTest class demos a board that reaches a nontrivial steady state.
 It is also possible for the board to become periodic, in which case a steady state is never reached.
+It's also possible for a game to niether repeat (periodic) nor die out (reach the trivial steady state).
+Check the wiki, for more on the latter.

 ###Plans for future of this program: